Bandha Pasam

 Bandha Pasam is a 1962 Indian Tamil-language drama film written and directed by A. Bhimsingh from a story by Valampuri Somanathan.
 The film stars Sivaji Ganesan, Gemini Ganesan, Savitri and Devika.
 It was released on 27 October 1962.

 Plot

 Parthiban, a student-writer, and Saravanan, a student are the sons of Vedhachalam and Meenakshi.
 It is a very close knit, loving and caring family.
 Vedhachalam runs a successful business that runs in lakhs.
-Due to misfortune, Vedhachalam loses all his money as the bank he used for deposit declares bankruptcy leaving him paraplegic in shock.
+Vedhachalam loses all his money as the bank he kept all his money at declares bankruptcy, leaving him paraplegic in shock.

 Parthiban, during a case of mistaken identity, meets Manonmani, falls in love with her and with her help starts working in a press.
 Her boss's daughter, Poonkodi is the lover of Saravanan and they have parted ways due to her hasty nature of misreading Saravanan's situation.
-How the situation gets resolved with the couples getting united and the family getting back their footing is the rest of the story.
+How the situation gets resolved with the couples getting united and the family getting back on their feet is the rest of the story.